Control Reaches End Of Non Void Function

 }

-In this more intricate example, we've added return statements to handle the cases where the inner loop doesn't find a negative value and where the outer loops don't find a value above the threshold.
+In this more involved example, we've added return statements to handle the cases where the inner loop doesn't find a negative value and where the outer loops don't find a value above the threshold.
 We use sentinel values (-99999 and -88888) to indicate these specific conditions.
 The choice of sentinel value depends on the context of the problem; it should be a value that is unlikely to occur naturally in the data.

 The main Function